 6. Early bird takes the worm

 Travel photography is all about light.
 So if you’re a budding photographer and don’t know where to start, sunrise and sunsets are great place to begin.
+Yes it may be a cliche, but waking up with the birds can help you score some spectacular shots while enjoying the most serene and magical moments of the day.

 7. Ask before you shoot

-8. Pack memories cards & batteries
+8. Pack memory cards & batteries

 9. Keep your gear safe